exchange12rocks/PSGPPreferences/docs/New-GPPGroup.md

 ```

 ### -NewName
-Specifies the new name of the group if you want to rename it on target hosts.
+Specifies the new name of a group if you want to rename it on target hosts.

 ```yaml
 Type: String